gajrajgchouhan/felicity/README.md

 # felicity -- medicine made easy
 ## Overview

-We are building a dapp that allows users to store medical records electronically using blockchain.
-We have used ethereum and IPFS, which enables storing medical records in a decentralized way while keeping the medical redords secure.
+We are building a DApp that allows users to store medical records electronically using blockchain.
+We have used <b>Ethereum</b> and <b>IPFS</b>, which enables storing medical records in a decentralized way while keeping the medical redords secure.

+The user enters an image of the medical record which gets stored in IPFS which returns a hash code which is then stored on the ethereum blockchain.

+The purpose of our project is to have decentralised, transferrable and immutable medical records.

 <img width="1440" alt="Screenshot 2021-05-11 at 7 26 10 AM" src="https://user-images.githubusercontent.com/54476239/117746511-2ab7ef00-b22a-11eb-8f27-15a9fa2c9451.png">

 ## Usage
+The current usage is quite basic, the user logs into their account and can enter a new medical record or view their previous medical records.

 **Home Page**